mml-2/WEare-App-Testing-Project/Readme.md

 - IntelliJ IDEA or GitHub
 - Access to the folder with the testing files (for the upload functionality tests)

-## This project is the result of close collaboration between a team of 3 students.
+This project is the result of collaboration between a team of 3 students.